Handling backgrounds

 The main node type for backgrounds is ESCBackground.
 Additionally, certain features of ESCTerrain add more features to the background.

 Camera limits define how the camera follows the player and pans over the background.
-The developer can enable and disable camera limits in the game to temporarily hide or show parts of the scene.
+The developer can enable and disable camera limits in the game to temporarily hide or show different parts of the scene.

 Parallax backgrounds